In this tutorial, we’re going to cover how to receive (record) payments from customers in Quickbooks Online. Let’s begin!

 - Customer Name – Select the customer’s name from the drop down.

 TIP: If you have not set up the customer info yet, then this customer does not have any outstanding invoices in QuickBooks.
 Do not proceed with receiving this payment.
-Close out of this window immediately, and follow the steps in the sales receipt lesson to record this payment.
+Close out of this window immediately, and follow the steps in the sales receipt tutorial to record this payment.

 - Payment Date – This should be the date that you received the payment.